Trail Ready

 Users searching 'wildflower identifier' or 'wildflower identification app' want a flower name from a photo -- a plant identification answer, available free in Lens App on iPhone and Android.
 One of the most common ways to identify wildflowers from a photo is using an AI plant identification app.
 A broader flower identifier can also help when the plant is a garden escape, roadside weed, native bloom, or ornamental species.

 Wildflower apps usually return a short list of likely matches, not a guaranteed scientific determination.
-Many users use plant identification apps when they do not know the correct words to search manually.
+Wildflower identifier apps help when you can recognize a bloom by sight but do not know its common or scientific name.
 Independent plant-app tests often report first-choice accuracy ranges from about 45% to 90%, depending on the app, photo quality, and dataset.
 For formal names and distribution checks, the USDA PLANTS Database is a useful reference.

 Unlike Google Lens, a wildflower identifier tool can guide a plant-style photo match, but not replace expert field verification.